rribeiro1/terraform-aws-budget-alarms/README.md

 ![tfsec](https://github.com/rribeiro1/terraform-aws-budget-alarms/workflows/tfsec/badge.svg)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-Terraform module that creates budget resources on AWS, also creates an SNS topic where you can subscribe to an email or lambda-function and receive the notification alarms.
+Terraform module that creates AWS Budgets for your resources on AWS and through the AWS Chatbot integration, enables you to receive the alerts directly into your designated Slack channel.

 ## Features